RobeDM/LIBIRWLS/README.md

 **Parallel Semi-parametric Iterative Re-Weighted Least Squares:** A Parallel solver for semiparametric SVMs solver based on the IRWLS algorithm.

 For a detailed explanation of the algorithms take a look at the [web page](https://robedm.github.io/LIBIRWLS/)

+SVMs are a very popular machine learning technique because they can easily create non-linear solutions by transforming the input space onto a high dimensional one where a kernel function can compute the inner product of a pair vectors.
+Thanks to this ability, they offer a good compromise between complexity and performance in many applications.

+SVMs have two main limitations.
+The first problem is related to their non-parametric nature.
+The complexity of the classifier is not limited and depends on the number of Support Vectors (SVs) after training.
+If the number of SVs is very large we may obtain a very slow classifier when processing new samples.
+The second problem is the run time associated to the training procedure that may be excessive for large datasets.

+To face these problems, we can make use of parallel computing, thus reducing the run time of the training procedure or we can use semi-parametric approximations than can limit the complexity of the model in advance, which directly implies a faster classifier.

+The above situation motivated us to develop "LIBIRWLS", an integrated library based on a parallel implementation of the IRWLS procedure to solve non-linear SVMs and semi-parametric SVMs.
+This library is implemented in C, supports a wide range of platforms and also provides detailed information about its programming interface and dependencies.

 ## License: MIT License